beThek/BecodePresentation/README.md

 Colleges and Universities teach you theoretically, furthermore the exercises provided is not relevant to today's job market.
-We differentiate ourselves by testing your capabilities by practising with real world projects, our learning tecniques will permit you to be adaptable in today's current job market.
+We differentiate ourselves by testing your capabilities by practising with real world projects, our learning techniques will permit you to be adaptable in today's current job market.